cosmiinn75/fitness-tracker-api/README.md

 ## Authentication Flow

 1. A user registers or logs in.
-2. The API returns an access token and a refresh token.
+2. The API returns an access token and refresh token.
 3. The client sends the access token in the `Authorization` header.
-4. Access tokens expire after **15 minutes**.
+4. Access tokens expire after 15 minutes.
-5. Refresh tokens are stored in MySQL and expire after **7 days**.
+5. Refresh tokens are persisted in MySQL.
+6. Refresh tokens expire after 7 days.
-6. `/api/auth/refresh` validates and revokes the current refresh token.
+7. `/api/auth/refresh` validates the current refresh token.
+8. The current refresh token is revoked.
-7. The API returns a new access token and refresh token.
+9. A new access and refresh-token pair is returned.
-8. `/api/auth/logout` revokes the supplied refresh token.
+10. `/api/auth/logout` revokes the supplied refresh token.

 A successfully rotated refresh token cannot be reused.